 In basketball, the pay gap between the NBA first pick and the WNBA first pick is huge.
-DeAndre Ayton will earn $5,091,500 next season in comparison to A'ja Wilson who will earn a little over $50,000.
-This disparity means a player who led her team to the championship last year and to the championship game, this year will make 100% less than a male player.
+DeAndre Ayton will earn $5,091,500 next season in comparison to A'ja Wilson, who will earn a little over $50,000.
+This disparity means that a player who led her team to the championship last year and to the championship game this year will make 100% less than a male player.

 For the 2018 season, WNBA players will make, on average, somewhere around $79,000 with veterans who have been in the league for at least six years and are eligible for a maximum salary of $115,500.
 In contrast, the average starting salary of NBA players is upwards of $500,000 with two of its best players—Steph Curry and LeBron James—both earning well over $32 million a year or roughly $2.6 million a month.
 In short, even the "worst" players in the NBA earn considerably more than the WNBA's best.

 Tennis has been hailed as a leader in gender equality among major sports, and the numbers seem to show that—at least when it comes to the four Grand Slam tournaments and a handful of high-profile events.
 There is no pay gap in these competitions.
 The female players get the same prize money as their male counterparts.
 Both Rafael Nadal and Sloane Stephens, for instance, received $3.7 million for winning last year's U.S. Open while Roger Federer and Serena Williams both took home $4 million as Australian Open champions